shortcakesweets/necro-wordle/README.md

   Some enemies do not follow the general rules of priority.

   > "red dragon" has priority of 99999999, "leprechaun" has priority of 80000000.

-  There are some *meme* names that you can type!